juev/awesome-stars/README.md

 ## [JavaScript](id:javascript)

+- [ciderapp/Cider](https://github.com/ciderapp/Cider) – A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [DanielDe/org-web](https://github.com/DanielDe/org-web) – org-mode on the web, built with React, optimized for mobile, synced with Dropbox and Google Drive
 - [novnc/noVNC](https://github.com/novnc/noVNC) – VNC client web application
 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) – Web Extension for Firefox/Chrome/MS Edge and CLI tool to save a faithful copy of an entire web page in a single HTML file